summer2293/algorithm-study/doc/dynamic_programming.md

 # dynamic programming

+> _by Lee Dong Joo, <https://github.com/codinggosu>_

+### 정의

->  정의: dynamic programming usually refers to simplifying a decision by breaking it down into a sequence of decision steps over time.
+dynamic programming usually refers to simplifying a decision by breaking it down into a sequence of decision steps over time.